rdamarapati/pushpop/README.md

 In the example above, the `keen` step runs first and does a count of `pageviews` over the last 24 hours.
 The number of `pageviews` is passed into the `twilio` step, which sends an SMS to the provided phone number.

-### Setup
+### Running locally

 Setting up your own Pushover instance is very easy.

-First, clone or fork this repository, then install dependencies:
+First clone or fork this repository, then install dependencies:

 ``` shell
 $ git clone git@github.com:keenlabs/pushover.git